 Early in his studies, Konstantinos was intrigued by the complexity of the in vivo bone-marrow (BM) microenvironment supporting adult HSCs.
 To explore this further, he continued as a postdoctoral researcher in Timm Schroeder’s new lab at the Swiss Federal Institute of Technology (ETH Zurich).
 To overcome limitations of existing BM imaging technologies, he teamed up with colleagues towards developing a novel quantitative multicolor imaging approach that preserves tissue architecture and is compatible with visualization of large-volume tissue sections from any organ.
 Applying this approach to long bones, he characterized the spatial distribution and marker co-expression of key BM populations resulting in a quantitative 3D map of the BM microenvironment.
 His next goal is to identify the exact localization of HSCs in relation to putative niche components.

-To further pursue his passion for hematopoiesis and expand his expertise to leukemia research, Konstantinos joined the Scadden lab in September 2018.
+To further pursue his passion for hematopoiesis and expand his expertise to leukemia research, Konstantinos joined Dr. David Scadden’s laboratory in September 2018.
 Combining quantitative multidimensional imaging with high-throughput single-cell approaches and leukemia models, he aims at deciphering the effect of the local BM microenvironment on leukemia initiating cells, in different stages of the disease.